sudhajobs0107/solutions/Enhance Gemini Model Capabilities Challenge Lab/TechSolutionsHub525.md

 ```
 google_search_tool = Tool(google_search=GoogleSearch())

-update the prompt = " what are the "
+update the prompt = " What are the key features of the Nike Air Jordan XXXVI? "

 Config = GenerateContentConfig(tools=[google_search_tool])
 ```